 Plate and season with a pinch of salt, pepper, a drizzle of raw olive oil, and parsley.

-Serve with lemon slices to taste.
+Serve with lemon slices as desired.

 Grillo